vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

 endpoints, which terminate VXLAN tunnels and may be either virtual or physical switch ports, are known as :abbr:`VTEPs (VXLAN tunnel endpoints)`.

-VXLAN is an evolution of efforts to standardize on an overlay encapsulation protocol.
-It increases scalability up to 16 million logical networks and allows for layer 2 adjacency across IP networks.
+VXLAN is an evolution of efforts to standardize an overlay encapsulation protocol.
+It increases the scalability up to 16 million logical networks and allows for layer 2 adjacency across IP networks.
 Multicast or unicast with head-end replication (HER) is used to flood broadcast, unknown unicast, and multicast (BUM) traffic.